-Don’t Panic: Here’s How to Fix the Eyebrow Mistake You Just MadeDecember 02, 2019
+Here’s How to Fix the Eyebrow Mistake You Just MadeNovember 24, 2020

-To help us combat any eyebrow disaster, we reached out to Sir John, L’Oréal Paris Celebrity Makeup Artist, to get his expert advice on how to quickly fix overdone brows when you're running late and don't have the time (or patience) to start over.
-Here are a few tricks right from his makeup belt.
+Here, Sir John, L’Oréal Paris celebrity makeup artist, shares his expert advice on how to quickly fix overdone brows when you're running late or just don't have the patience to start over again.

-If you realize you've made your brows too big and bold, don’t assume you have to wash it all off.
-Instead, take a cotton swab dipped in makeup remover and carefully trace your brow’s natural outline.
-Remember, brow product should be applied within the brow’s hairline, not beyond it.
+If you've made your brows too big and bold for your taste, take a cotton swab dipped in makeup remover and carefully trace your brows’ natural outlines.
+Remember, brow products should be applied within the brow’s hairline, not beyond it.
 Cotton swabs will remove any unwanted shading that has ventured too far outside the lines.

 TIP 3: Know When to Stop